This list of cities and towns are where the Syriac people lived in ancient and modern times

 Danaba: A town between Damascus and Palmyra.
 Had bishops from 451 to 553

-Deir Atya: A village near Homs
+Deir Atya: A village near Homs, Syria

 Dionysias: A town in the province of Suwayda, Syria.
 Had bishops from 325 to 451